 \subsection{Solving Number Puzzles}

-\begin{example} Number series tests are a popular task in intelligence tests.
-The function represented by a number series can be learned by artificial neural networks, in particular RNNs. \citet{GW13} list 20 number puzzles \citep[cf.][]{RK11}, among them are the series:
+\begin{exmp} Number series tests are a popular type of intelligence test.
+The function represented by a number series can often be learned also by artificial neural networks, in particular RNNs.
+In \citep{GW13}, 20 number puzzles are listed \citep[cf.][]{RK11}.
+Among them are the series: